sagemath/sagewiki_to_gh-2022-10-10/prep/2011/TeleConference.md

   * You need headphones and a microphone to participate in the online sessions, no way around it.
 If your computer or laptop has a mic built-in, then you can get away with just headphones.
 A headset is nice, but any mic and headphone combination should work.
 Rule Number One: do not play the audio out of your speakers, or when you want to talk it will feed through your mic and create a nasty echo for everybody.
 NO SPEAKERS.  ;-)

   * We have two cases of USB headsets, Linux OS and Elluminate resulting in really choppy audio.
 Plugging into dedicated audio ports seems to work just fine in these instances.
-If you have discovered a fix for this, please let Rob Beezer know.
+If you have discovered a fix for this, please let us know.

   * Please plan to arrive a few minutes early to each session so you can get all your equipment up and running properly.